cambiotraining/bioinformatics-software-pipelines/materials/03-nfcore.md

 More information about this feature can be found in the [Nextflow documentation](https://www.nextflow.io/docs/latest/cache-and-resume.html).

-## Samplesheet
+### Samplesheet

 Most nf-core pipelines use a CSV file as their main input file.
-These CSV file is often referred to as the "sampleshet", as it contains information about each sample to be processed.
+These CSV file is often referred to as the "sampleshet", as it contains **information about each sample to be processed**.

 Although there is no universal format for this CSV file, most pipelines accept at least 3 columns: